 Much more effort needs to be made overall to increase food self-sufficiency globally and enable countries to secure food supplies for their own populations.
 The fact that 10% of the world's population is already hungry today is mostly due to structural reasons (poverty, distribution problems, lack of access to land).
 These cannot be solved by ramping up production in Europe (by reversing set-asides or farming restrictions).
-Existing narratives ("We have to feed the world") also
+Existing narratives ("We have to feed the world") also need to be clearly questioned.
+This also means reducing economic interests that lead to increased dependence on imports.

-See also:
+1 See also: